googleapis/java-bigtable-hbase/README.md

 You can run the following command for Java 7:

-`mvn clean integration-test -PbigtableIntegrationTest -Dgoogle.bigtable.project.id=[your cloud project id] -Dgoogle.bigtable.zone.name=[the zone your cluster is in] -Dgoogle.bigtable.cluster.name=[your cluster id] -Dgoogle.bigtable.auth.service -Dgoogle.bigtable.auth.service.account.enable=true -Dbigtable.test.cluster.api=true -Dbigtable.test.cluster.size=1`
+`mvn clean integration-test -PbigtableIntegrationTest -Dgoogle.bigtable.project.id=[your cloud project id] -Dgoogle.bigtable.zone.name=[the zone your cluster is in] -Dgoogle.bigtable.cluster.name=[your cluster id] -Dgoogle.bigtable.auth.service -Dgoogle.bigtable.auth.service.account.enable=true`

 If you are using Java 8, add the following option: